nexlanglxm/pands-project/README.md

 The project is concerned with the well-known **Fisher's Iris data set**

 Fisher's Iris data set, also known as the **Iris flower data set**, is a dataset that records the length and width measurements for sepals and petals for three distinct Iris species: *Iris setosa*, *Iris virginica* and *Iris versicolor*.
+It is considered the best known database in pattern recognition literature according to (Dua and Graff, 2019), and is likened to the "Hello World" of Data Analysis (GeeksforGeeks, 2020b).